SUMMER CAMP 2024 FAQ

 Is there a waiting list for all sessions that are full?

 Yes, waiting lists are kept for all camp sessions.
 If you apply to a session that is already full, we will automatically enter your camper's name on the list.
 You will be notified if a space becomes available.
+No payment is required to register for the waitlist.

 Can my camper receive academic credit for participating in camp?